Yueleng/daily-english/chp1/03_what_the_west.md

 ### stake

+* *noun*, a share or a financial involvement in something such as a business.
-* *[example] Western leaders believed that giving China a stake in institutions such as the World Trade Organisation (WTO) would bind it into the rules-based system set up after the second world war (see Briefing).*
+* *[example] Western leaders believed that giving China a stake in institutions such as the World Trade Organisation (WTO) would bind it into the rules-based system set up after the second world war.*

 ### yearn

+* *verb*, to wish very strongly, especially for something that you cannot have or something that is very difficult to have.
 * *[example] They hoped that economic integration would encourage China to evolve into a market economy and that, as they grew wealthier, its people would come to yearn for democratic freedoms, rights and the rule of law.*

 ### rife